zlsa/zlsadesign.com/content/article/recap-of-reusable-rockets.md

 these cores were converted into Falcon Heavy [side boosters](https://en.wikipedia.org/wiki/Falcon_Heavy_test_flight#Rocket_configuration).
-Alongside a brand-new center core, they launched the Falcon Heavy into space, along with its test payload: a [Tesla Roadster](https://en.wikipedia.org/wiki/Elon_Musk%27s_Tesla_Roadster).
+Alongside a brand-new center core, they launched the Falcon Heavy into space, along with its test payload: Elon's [original Tesla Roadster](https://en.wikipedia.org/wiki/Elon_Musk%27s_Tesla_Roadster).
 The side boosters both flew back and landed at Cape Canaveral, only about 500 meters and 3 seconds apart.